Replacing Animal Research

 • Clear alignment with replacing animal research methods

-• Scientific rigor in developing alternative methodologies
+• Scientific rigour in developing alternative methodologies

 • Potential for widespread adoption of the alternative methods